Cycles and Intractability in a Large Class of Aggregation Rules: A Version of Max Cut for Weighted Tournaments

 In \ref{FigTwo}L and \ref{FigTwo}C, ordinary vertices $a$ and $b$ are in different pieces, and we have placed $d_{ab}$ and $d_{ba}$ so that there are two down edges and one up edge.
 If each edge has weight $w$ then the net contribution of the four edges shown is $w$.
 If we exchange the placements of $d_{ab}$ and $d_{ba}$ in \ref{FigTwo}L (or in \ref{FigTwo}C), we wind up with two up edges and one down edge for a net contribution of $-w$; if we move $d_{ab}$ and $d_{ba}$ into a common piece, then (as in the previous paragraph) the number of up edges will be equal to the number of down edges, for a net contribution of zero.
-A moment's thought will convince the reader that for \emph{all} cases in which ordinary vertices $a$ and $b$ belong to different pieces, exactly three possibilities -- two up edges + one down, two down edges + one up, or equal numbers of up and down edges -- can be achieved by moving $d_{ab}$ and $d_{ba}$ around.
+A moment's thought will convince the reader that for \emph{all} cases in which ordinary vertices $a$ and $b$ belong to different pieces, exactly four possibilities -- two up edges and one down, two down edges and one up, one down edge and one up, or two down edges and two up -- can be achieved by moving $d_{ab}$ and $d_{ba}$ around.
 This completes the Lemma 1 proof. \end{proof}